 Here you will find some very important information.

-Please be sure to read the whole page if looking to add a Yorkshire Terrier to your family
+Please be sure to read the whole page if looking to add a Yorkshire Terrier to your family from me.

 Some of your most common questions